Skip to content

 Responses stream in real time so you can watch the debate unfold.
 Members can request research ([RESEARCH: query] markers get picked up and the Studio searches your Market Intel and existing assets to answer the question), and their responses update with the research findings.
 You can cancel mid-debate if the direction is wrong.

 Phase 4: Synthesis.
-After the debate ends, Hawken synthesizes the transcript into a StudioReport with marketing-specific fields:
+After the handler rounds end, the composer synthesizes the transcript into a StudioReport with marketing-specific fields:

 The report is rendered as HTML with the structure above, and it gets saved to the session history so you can revisit the full debate later.

 Phase 5: Draft assets.
-Hawken extracts 3-7 marketing assets from the report as drafts.
-Each draft has an asset type from a fixed enum:
+The composer extracts four marketing assets from the report as drafts:

 The drafts land in Copywriting marked as “pending review from Creative Studio session X.” You accept, reject, or edit each one.
 Accepted drafts become real marketing assets in your project; rejected drafts are discarded.